WebAssembly/spec/md-proto/WebAssembly.md

 > Strings in this context may contain arbitrary bytes and aren't required to be valid UTF-8 or any other format, and aren't required to be NUL-terminated.

+### Instantiation-Time Initializers

+An *instantiation-time initializer* is a single [instruction](#instructions), which must be one of the following:
+ - `const` (with any type prefix)
+ - `get_global`

+The value produced by a module initializer is the value that such an instruction would produce if it were executed within a function body.

+**Validation:**
+ - If the instruction is a `get_global`, the global index is required to be within the bounds of the [Global Index Space](#global-index-space), and the indexed global is required to be an immutable import.

 ### Module Contents

 Modules contain a version [index].